eli-fidele/thesis-taqi/README.md

 - Simulating various random matrices
 - Simulating ensembles of these random matrices
 - Visualizing the eigenvalue spectra of these matrix ensembles
-- Simulating mixing time statistics on a random batch of points in a stochastic setting
+- Simulating and visualizing mixing time statistics on a random batch of points in a stochastic setting